PanDAWMS/panda-bigmon-core-old/core/status_summary/README-API.md

 API: defaults and GET parameter combinations
 -----------
 Default job 'modificationtime' range is nhours=12 (last 12 hours).
 Listed API filters can be combined.
 Default URL /status_summary/ shows all active jobs from the past 12 hours, there is no distinction between analysis, production, test etc. jobs.

+When using wildcard '*' or != operator filter, it is better to avoid using multiple values (delimited by comma) for that GET parameter.